Some Fervi's Question

 Thanks for answer for my (probably stupid) questions

-RE: Some Fervi's Question - Added by Paul Kocialkowski about 4 years ago
+RE: Some Fervi's Question - Added by Paul Kocialkowski over 4 years ago

 first off, please call the system "Replicant", not "ReplicantOS" which is an improper name for the project.